Effects of cannabis: Sustainability in the body

 Most cannabinoids are lipophilic (fat soluble) compounds that are easily stored in fat, thus yielding a long elimination half-life relative to other recreational drugs.
-The THC molecule, and related compounds, are usually detectable in drug tests from 3 days up to 10 days according to Redwood Laboratories.
+The THC molecule, and related compounds, are usually detectable in drug tests from 3 days up to 10 days.
 Long-term users can produce positive tests for two to three months after ceasing cannabis use (see drug test).

 Toxicities

 When cannabis is smoked, blood levels of THC peak rapidly after a few minutes and then decline, although the psychotropic effects persist for longer.
-Edible forms of cannabis often contain several hundred milligrams of THC, much more than the 32 mg of a typical cannabis cigarette.
-The rise of edible cannabis products has been responsible for a large increase of poisoning of children and young people: in American states which have legalized cannabis, emergency room admissions of such cases have typically doubled.
+Edible forms of cannabis often contain tens to hundreds of milligrams of THC, much more than the 32 mg of a typical cannabis cigarette.
+The rise of edible cannabis products has been responsible for a large increase of poisoning of children and young people.
 Symptoms in children can include lethargy, sedation and seizure.

-Cannabis is suspected of being a potential contributory factor or direct cause of sudden death, due to the strain it can place on the cardiovascular system, or because of cannabinoid hyperemesis syndrome.
+Synthetic cannabis is suspected of being a potential contributory factor or direct cause of sudden death, due to the strain it can place on the cardiovascular system, or because of cannabinoid hyperemesis syndrome.